 Have you ever seen yourself get too excited over a game or sports team?
-There’s always some form of heckling or booing that goes on at live sports matches when players don’t perform, especially with sports like soccer, when empty cans and trash are thrown at the field.
-But the traditional Japanese sport of sumo wrestling may actually top the charts with the usually reserved and law-abiding spectators getting up and flinging their seats — or rather, cushions — at the under-performing rikishi (sumo wrestlers), with the cushions often not reaching the dohyo (wrestling ring) but hitting some other angry spectator on the head!
+There’s always some form of heckling or booing that goes on at live sports matches when players don’t perform.
+That’s especially true with sports like soccer, when empty cans and trash hail down onto the field.
+However, fans the traditional Japanese sport of sumo wrestling push their way to the top.
+In fact, the usually reserved, law-abiding spectators sometimes get up and flinging their seats — or rather, cushions — at the under-performing rikishi (sumo wrestlers).
+Often the cushions do not even reach the dohyo (wrestling ring), but hit some other angry spectator on the head!
 Of course, that builds up more tension in the arena.

-How did such public outbursts of anger become acceptable in the context of a sumo match?
-This tradition of cascading cushions is said to have roots in the Meiji era when personal items would fly into the air towards the dohyo.
+How did such public outbursts of anger become acceptable in the context of Japanese sumo culture?
+This tradition of cascading cushions goes back to the Meiji era.
+In those days, personal items would fly into the air towards the dohyo.
 The purpose was to congratulate and reward the winner.
-This was banned when the Ryogoku Kokugikan opened in 1909, so it is thought that spectators stopped throwing their personal items, but the next available thing in reach — their seat cushions.
-So cushion throwing can either be congratulatory or derogatory–depending on the context.
+However, this was banned when the Ryogoku Kokugikan opened in 1909.
+After that, spectators stopped throwing their personal items, but the next available thing in reach — their seat cushions.
+So, cushion throwing can either be congratulatory or derogatory, depending on the context.
 One could only hope that the rain of seats is congratulatory!